 The PLD Comprehension Question Range includes 33 instructional cards which model age appropriate questions and responses to develop children’s comprehension and oral language skills

 The questions in this oral language program are grouped into 5 main types.
 These all aim to cover a different aspect of comprehension and are based on Barrett’s Taxonomy.
 These are, in order of complexity from most simple to most complex are;

 - Literal comprehension

 - Inferential comprehension

-The aim of these programs is to train parents and teachers to ask developmentally appropriate questions and to process the quality and quantity of the child’s oral answer.
+The aim of these oral language programs is to train parents and teachers to ask developmentally appropriate questions and to process the quality and quantity of the child’s oral answer.
 The questions cards include guidelines as to what the child’s answer must contain for the answer to be adequate.
 While there may be variations in the exact words that the child uses, the ideas in the child’s answer must match those given.

 Deviations from the model answer are indicative of a child’s difficulty in understanding and responding to, that type of question.
 The programs provides parents and teachers with: